viewdo/x-ui/packages/core/src/components/x-action/readme.md

 ### `sendAction(data?: Record<string, any> | undefined) => Promise<void>`

-Send this action to the the Action Bus.
+Send this action to the the action messaging system.

 #### Returns